-At the Cleveland Clinic’s Taussig Cancer Institute, people with mesothelioma get some of the best care, not just in the U.S., but in the world.
-The Clinic has been open for nearly 100 years and is staffed by experts in all areas of medicine, including cancer and mesothelioma.
+The Cleveland Clini Taussig Cancer Institute, Cleveland, provides some of the best care in the world for people with mesothelioma.
 Patients here get access to clinical trials, the newest treatments, and the best supportive care.
-The Clinic is renowned both for its excellent patient care and its innovative research.
-The physicians and scientists here are helping us to better understand mesothelioma and how to treat it.
+The Clinic is renowned both for its innovative research and its excellent patient care.

 Facts about the Cleveland Clinic

-The Cleveland Clinic was founded in 1921 and since then it has expanded to include a number of different facilities off the main campus.
-Most recently the Clinic opened up a large outpatient clinic in downtown Toronto, expanding the system to Canada for the first time.
-Throughout its history the Cleveland Clinic has been innovative in medical care, leading the way with a number of firsts: the first coronary angiography in 1958, the first minimally invasive heart valve surgery in 1996, the first transplanted larynx in 1998, and the first almost complete facial transplant in 2008.
+The Cleveland Clinic was founded in 1921, and since then, it has expanded to include several different facilities off the main campus.
+Most recently, the Clinic opened up a large outpatient clinic in downtown Toronto, expanding the system to Canada for the first time.

 The Taussig Cancer Institute